nshvd/dataProviders/README.md

  -----------
  If User adds food without required fields, user should see the following messages:
  1. Invalid request - Food image url cannot be null or empty.
- 2. Invalid request - Food price cannot be null or empty.
+ 2. Invalid request - Food price cannot be negative nor zero.
  3. Invalid request - Food name cannot be null or empty.
  4. Invalid request - Food type cannot be null or empty.